webgriffe/SyliusUpgradePlugin/README.md

 <h1 align="center">Sylius Upgrade Plugin</h1>

 <p align="center">This plugin helps you to upgrade your Sylius app to a new version.</p>
-<p align="center">All features are implemented as console commands and actually there is only one:</p>
-<p align="center">* Template changes, print a list of template files (with extension .html.twig) that changed between two given Sylius versions and that has been overridden in the project (in "templates" dir or in a theme).</p>

 ## Table of Contents